 A saddle horn is a protruding “horn” that is mounted on the saddle tree on the top of the fork.
 It is made up of the cap (head), neck and points.
 A saddle horn is probably one of the most recognizable parts of a saddle.

-The horn was originally added to the western saddle as a tool for roping cattle.
-When a rider ropes a steer, he can "snub" his end of the lariat around the horn to absorb the force generated when the steer hits the end of the rope.
+One of the main reasons why western saddles have horns is to use them as a tool for roping cattle.
+When a rider catches a steer on a rope, he or she can quickly “snub” his end of the lariat around the horn to absorb the force generated when the steer hits the end of the rope.

-The horn is now a standard part of the western saddle, whether or not the saddle's used for roping.
-Over the years, a number of additional uses have been discovered for the saddle horn.
-It can be a handy hook to hang things on, a great spot to lean on when taking a rest, and, as so many have discovered, a security handle when the ride gets rough.
+Whether or not the saddle’s used for roping, the horn is now a standard part of the western saddle.
+Having a horn on your saddle not only helps with roping, it is also a great way to hook to hang things on, a great spot to lean on when taking a rest, and, as so many have discovered, a security handle when the ride gets rough.